 When was the last time you didn't brush?
 You probably can't remember.

 You want exercise to be like that.
-You want not to recall the last day you were completely sedentary.
+Imagine if you couldn’t recall the last day you were completely sedentary.

 A fitness routine, in other words, makes exercise habitual.
 And when a behavior is habitual, you don't need willpower to perform it.

 But you don't form habits overnight.
-It may take a few weeks.
+It may take weeks or even months to form a new routine..

 What Should Your Exercise Routine Include?